palmisanofv-rgb/florencia-qa-portfolio/00-qa-strategy-and-leadership/metrics-and-reporting-framework.md

 **Author:** Florencia Palmisano

 What I report upward isn't "tests passed" — it's whether quality risk is trending in the right direction, and where the team's time is best spent next.
-Every number below is pulled from the real 10 projects in this portfolio, not a generic KPI list applied retroactively.
+Every number below comes from this portfolio's 10 projects, not a KPI list I'm applying after the fact.

 ## 1. Coverage & automation